 - Higher chance of mismanagement

 It definitely needs a strong founding team for any cryptocurrency to navigate from the ICO phase to mass-market levels.
 So, if the team is not perfectly organized and qualified, they could mismanage the money and not use it wisely.

 It’s similar to investing in the stock market or real estate, you never know what’s going to happen.
 Hacking episodes could occur and make all investors lose all of their money.
 Though such worst-case scenarios are not common, there have been sudden drops in the ICO’s value.

 Pros of blockchain technology:

-One of the major perks of blockchain technology is that its database can be accessible without the need of a third party or a manager.
+One of the major perks of blockchain technology is that its database can be accessed without the need for a third party or a manager.
 And the transactions made through blockchain have their own validations and means of authorization.
 Verifying transactions independently is something that can be easily done with blockchain.